neondatabase/website/content/docs/manage/databases.md

 ### Create a database with the API

 The following Neon API method creates a database.
+To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Branch/createProjectBranchDatabase).

 ```text
 POST /projects/{project_id}/branches/{branch_id}/databases
 ```

-The API method appears as follows when specified in a cURL command:
+The API method appears as follows when specified in a cURL command.
+The `project_id` and `branch_id` are required parameters, and a database `name` and `owner` are required attributes.

 ```bash
 curl 'https://console.neon.tech/api/v2/projects/hidden-cell-763301/branches/br-blue-tooth-671580/databases' \